SoftGeekRO/sgs.nemo-actions/README.md

 ## Write an action

-To make scripts executed to multiple files with a progress bar, use `bash_action.rb`.
+To make scripts executed to multiple files with a progress bar, use `bash_action.sh`.
 Simple example:
   - execute `ls` command on each selected files:
     `Exec=<scripts/bash_action.py "ls {}" %F>`
   - same effect, but adding a bash variable: